lagom/lagom/docs/manual/guide/services/ServiceDescriptors.md

 While the `sayHello()` method describes how the call will be programmatically invoked or implemented, it does not describe how this call gets mapped down onto the transport.
 This is done by providing a `default` implementation of the [`descriptor()`](api/index.html?com/lightbend/lagom/javadsl/api/Service.html#descriptor--) call, whose interface is described by [`Service`](api/index.html?com/lightbend/lagom/javadsl/api/Service.html).

 You can see that we're returning a service named `hello`, and we're describing one call, the `sayHello` call.
 Because this service is so simple, in this case we don't need to do anything more than simply pass the call as a method reference to the [`call`](api/index.html?com/lightbend/lagom/javadsl/api/Service.html#call-java.util.function.Supplier-) method.
-When mapped to a REST transport, Lagom will map `sayHello()` calls to a `POST` request on a static path of `/sayHello`, with `text/plain` request and response bodies.
-All of this is configurable, as we'll see below.

 ## Call identifiers